top of page

 What We Do

-This Is Me Psychology provides Psychological support to understand and manage Neurodivergent conditions such as Autism and ADHD.
+This Is Me Psychology provides Clinical Psychology support to understand and manage Neurodivergent conditions such as Autism, ADHD and AuDHD.
 Using a neuro-affirming approach we support people to thrive and achieve their full potential.

 We provide a range of services including individual therapeutic support; post-diagnostic support packages; consultation and advice for schools; EHCP reports; supervision; neurodivergent workshops, training and more.